lkaldyne/autoCommitter/README.md

 # autoCommitter
-autoCommits to Github to make you look like a dedicated developer.
+A webapp that conveniently autocommits to Github on your behalf, saving you the time of having to manually commit everytime you're satisfied with your changes.